Join The Good Guys And Take A Stand Against Domestic Violence

-A new group of Spokane men have coalesced to help the YWCA Spokane combat domestic violence in our community.
+A group of Spokane men who have coalesced to help YWCA Spokane combat domestic violence in our community.

 One-in-three women and one-in-seven men in Spokane are affected by domestic violence.
 The GOOD GUYS believe domestic violence is a community issue that requires a community effort.
 It will take a commitment from ALL of us to make a difference.